French officials probe rape accusation against PSG's Hakimi | Sports-Games

 The investigation is being led by the prosecutor's office in the Paris suburb of Nanterre, the official said.

+PSG officials did not respond to requests for comment, and Hakimi has not publicly responded to the accusation.

-The Spain-born Hakimi, a right back and star of Morocco's history-making team at the World Cup, did not play in PSG's victory over Marseille on Sunday because of thigh problems.
+The Spain-born Hakimi, a right back and star of Morocco's history-making team at the World Cup, appeared on stage at the FIFA Awards in Paris on Monday evening.
+He was honored as part of the player-voted men's World XI.
+He was greeted by brief, loud applause when the audience was asked to "Welcome Achraf Hakimi."
+Hakimi did not play in PSG's victory over Marseille on Sunday because of thigh problems.
+AP AM AM AM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)